 Please note we do NOT accept GCSE Short Courses or GCSE Equivalence Tests from other institutions or organisations.

-- T Levels - Equivalent to 128 UCAS points or higher in Health or Healthcare Science
+- T Levels: Equivalent to 120+ UCAS points in Health or Healthcare Science

-- Access to HE Diploma (60 credits) in a health or science based subject of which a minimum of 30 must be at Level 3 Distinction (128 UCAS point equivalence).
+- Access to HE Diploma (60 credits) : of which a minimum of 45 must be at Level 3 (120 UCAS point equivalence, minimum 30 credits at distinction) in Health or Science subject.
 If applying with an Access course you only need GCSE Mathematics and English Language at grade C/4 or above or accepted equivalent.
 You are not required to hold three GCSEs in total and GCSE Science is not required